amuvarma13/orpheus/readme.md

 You can use the same dataset you used in Stage 1, and it should have the same format.

 GPU requirements:
-- 1 V100/A100/H100 for adaptation
 - 2 vram >= 80gb for training

-#### Adapt Stage 1 dataset for Stage 5
+##### Adapt your dataset
 You will need to first adapt your stage_1 dataset and save it to huggingface before starting the training.
 The input question will need to be speech.
-We provide a simple utility function which uses the StyleTTS2 model to turn this into speech.
+We provide a simple utility function which uses the StyleTTS2 model to TTS and restructure the appropriate parts of your dataset.

 First we download the extra dependencies required for StyleTTS2: